Bryan Reynolds Player Props: Pirates vs. Blue Jays

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.568) thanks to 18 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.566) and total hits (39) this season.

-- He ranks 12th in batting average, 59th in on base percentage, and 18th in slugging among the qualified batters in baseball.
+- Among qualifying hitters in MLB action, he ranks 13th in batting average, 58th in on-base percentage, and 13th in slugging.

-- Reynolds will look to extend his 10-game hitting streak.
-He's batting .368 in his last games.
+- Reynolds is batting .316 during his last games and is riding an 11-game hitting streak.

-- Reynolds has picked up a hit in 83.9% of his 31 games this season, with multiple hits in 29.0% of them.
+- He has hit a home run in four games this season (12.5%), leaving the park in 3.6% of his plate appearances.

-- Looking at the 31 games he has played this year, he's went deep in four of them (12.9%), and in 3.8% of his trips to the dish.

-- Reynolds has had at least one RBI in 48.4% of his games this year (15 of 31), with more than one RBI four times (12.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- Reynolds has an RBI in 15 of 32 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.